Connecting People to Community Resources

 On April 1, 2022, BC211 integrated with United Way British Columbia further strengthening our ability to connect all British Columbians to vital community programs and services for everyday needs and in times of crisis.

-Accredited by the Alliance of Information and Referral Systems (AIRS) since 2008, we meet international standards relating to call response, privacy and confidentiality, and quality and accuracy of resources.
+Accredited by Inform USA (formerly AIRS, Alliance of Information and Referral Systems) since 2008, we meet international standards relating to call response, privacy and confidentiality, and quality and accuracy of resources.

 - 15,900+ Database Resource Records